Building a Stage for Build a Boat Information

 If your stage gets added to the game, you will receive the contributor rank and you will be credited at the bottom of the settings tab.
 There are 2 exceptions to this:

-• There are times where you may not get credited for your creations, like when you created something for a seasonal or event update.
+• There are times when you may not get credited for your creations, like when you created something for a seasonal or event update.
 If this does happen, you will still receive the contributor rank.

 Credit Info

-• Don’t give credit to someone who didn’t do anything
+• Don’t give credit to someone who didn’t do anything or did very little

 • Speak up if you weren’t credited for something you helped with